-As mentioned on the previous page, the Scheme Administrators are considering plans to accelerate payments to the general body of Scheme Creditors with crystallised claims to reduce the otherwise lengthy and costly ultimate wind down of the Group's estate.
+As mentioned above, the Scheme Administrators are pursuing plans to accelerate payments to the general body of creditors with crystallised claims to reduce the otherwise lengthy and costly ultimate wind down of the Group's estate.
 Further information on their plans, once finalised, will be made available.

 Paragraph 3.8 of FRS 102 states that an entity is a going concern unless management either intends to liquidate the entity or to cease trading, or has no realistic alternative but to do so.
-On the basis that the Amending Scheme states that the Group companies will be liquidated following completion of final dividend payments to Scheme Creditors, these accounts are prepared on a non-going concern basis.
+On the basis that the Amending Scheme states that the Group companies will be liquidated following completion of final dividend payments to creditors, these accounts are prepared on a break up basis.